KaveonSmith/MP3_Player/README.md

 # MP3_Player

- Hello!
-This program allows the user to play three prefined songs The songs are "Game Over" soundtracks from Call of Duty Zombies maps: Tranzit, Der Eisendrache, and Revelations The user has three options: Play, Pause, and Stop
+ This is a simple program that contains three "game over" songs from the Call of Duty Zombie maps It prompts the user to select Play, Pause, or Stop.

+ # Call of Duty Zombie Maps references
+ Tranzit - GameOver
+ Der Eisendrache - GameOver2
+ Revelations - GameOver3